Premature Vaccine Launch Has Deadly Repercussions

 Six Sanofi officials were also indicted for not properly helping children who had serious reactions to the shot.
 Sanofi disputes this and other allegations, adding in a written statement to NPR: "We strongly disagree with the DOJ's findings made against Sanofi's officials (current and past) and we will vigorously defend them.
 There is no clinical evidence that any reported fatalities were causally related to vaccination.

 "We diligently monitor the safety of people participating in clinical studies.
-We are also performing pharmacovigilance activities and continuously monitoring the safety profile of the vaccine in a real-world setting, including the Philippines. "
+We are also performing pharmacovigilance activities and continuously monitoring the safety profile of the vaccine in a real-world setting, including the Philippines."

 Regardless of how these trials turn out, the debacle in the Philippines offers a key lesson for governments and manufacturers when it comes to approving and selling new vaccines: Slow down, says physician and bioethicist Keymanthri Moodley.
 Mistakes with vaccines can erode the public's trust and have long-term consequences for the health of an entire country.